garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # gen_tcp socket nifs #

-The [gen_tcp] module has gotten support for using the new [socket] nif API instead of the previous inet driver.
-The new interface can be configured to be used either on a system level through setting the application configuration parameter like this; `-kernel inet_backend socket`, or on a per connection bases like this; `gen_tcp:connect(localhost,8080,[{inet_backend,socket}])`.
+The [gen_tcp] module has gotten support for optionally using the new [socket] nif API instead of the previous inet driver.
+The new interface can be configured to be used either on a system level through setting the application configuration parameter like this: `-kernel inet_backend socket`, or on a per connection bases like this: `gen_tcp:connect(localhost,8080,[{inet_backend,socket}])`.

-If you do this you will notice that he `Socket` returned by `gen_tcp` no longer is a port but instead of tuple containing (among other things) a PID and a reference.
+If you do this you will notice that the `Socket` returned by `gen_tcp` no longer is a port but instead of a tuple containing (among other things) a PID and a reference.

 ```erlang